Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 The benefit of this approach is often supported by the argument that unit tests provide the most value during development because they're able to catch errors quickly and help enforce design patterns that facilitate modularity.
 This idea has become so widely accepted that the term "unit testing" is now somewhat conflated with automated testing in general, leading to widespread confusion around the topic.

 When I was a less experienced developer, I believed in following these "best practices" to the letter, as I thought that would help improve the quality of my code.
-I didn't particularly enjoy writing unit tests because of all the ceremony involved with abstractions and mocking, but it was the recommended approach after all, so who am I to know better.
+I didn't particularly enjoy writing unit tests because of all the ceremony involved with abstractions and mocking, but it was the recommended approach after all, so who was I to know better.

 It was only later, as I've experimented more and built more projects, that I started to realize that there are much better ways to approach testing and that, in most cases, **focusing on unit tests is a complete waste of time**.